Where to Find The A Record Of Your Hosting Plan

 How to Find Your Hosting Plan’s A Record: Effective Methods

-Hosting Control Panel (cPanel, etc.): Navigating Your DNS Settings
+Hosting Control Panel (cPanel, etc.)

 • OR look for something called “Zone Editor” or sometimes “DNS Editor.”
 Different hosts label it slightly differently, but it’s usually under the “Domains” section.
-If you can’t find it, see How to Fix DNS Zone Editor Is Missing Problem.
+If you can’t find it, see How to Fix DNS Zone Editor Is Missing Problem

 • Find your domain and click on “Manage” in front of it.